 A Revelation!

 Lyn Paul, now a working mum, takes to the ocean wave in 1990, performing on a short cruise aboard the QE II.
-On 30th June and 7th July Lyn is a guest on the radio show Pop Score (BBC Radio 2).

 Despite Lyn's complaints the previous year, another Greatest Hits CD by the New Seekers (TP 001) is released, which pictures Lyn on the cover but features re-recordings of Lyn's original vocals by Donna Jones.
 Licensed from Livingstone Productions and released on the That's Pop label, there is nothing on the CD cover to indicate that these are not the original recordings featuring Lyn Paul.